saurabhbansal2443/GFG-Nova-Shop-Project/README.md

 3. Create Home.
 Screen
 4. Create Navabar and design it
 5. Create search Bar functionality

-6. Create NavBar
+6. Create search suggestions
-7. React Router Dom
+7. Implement debounce in search to optimize the search
-8. Redux for stateManagment
+8.
+9.
+10.